10-Day Tibet Group Tour: Lhasa, Everest Camp; Namtso Lake Small Group Adventure

 Would you prefer more flexibility and a fully personalized travel experience?

-In addition to our fixed-date group tours, we also offer private tour options for the same itinerary.
+In addition to our fixed-date group tours, we also offer private tour options for the similar itinerary.
 You can choose your own travel dates, pace, and travel companions.

 Our private tour price varies depending on the number of travelers, travel season, and accommodation preferences.
-For reference, the rate of $1,359 per person is based on a private group of 4 travelers in low season.
+For reference, the rate of $1,359 per person is based on a private group of 4 travelers in low season, including all necessary Tibet travel permits, a dedicated English-speaking Tibetan tour guide, a private vehicle with an experienced driver, 3-star hotels and all entrance fees etc.

 Please contact us for a personalized quote tailored to your needs 👉